fortran-lang/fortls/README.md

-Preprocessor definitions can be set for each project, to improve support for Fortran files using conditional compilation, using the `pp_defs` variable in the `.fortls` file.
+Preprocessor definitions can be set for each project, to improve support for Fortran files using conditional compilation, using the `pp_defs` variable in the configuration options file.
 Preprocessing is performed _only_ for files where the file extension is all caps (ie. ".F90", ".F", etc.).
-Currently, support for preprocessing is limited to variables declared in the project's `.fortls` file or in the source file of interest as `#include` files and inheritance through `USE` statements are yet not supported.
+Currently, support for preprocessing is limited to variables declared in the project's configuration options file or in the source file of interest as `#include` files and inheritance through `USE` statements are yet not supported.
 Variable substitution is also performed within files, but is currently limited to non-recursive cases.
 For example, `#define PP_VAR1 PP_VAR2` will cause `PP_VAR1` to be replaced with the text `PP_VAR2` throughout the file, not that value of `PP_VAR2`.

-Include directories can be specified using the variable `include_dirs` in a workspace's `.fortls` file.
+Include directories can be specified using the variable `include_dirs` in a workspace's configuration options file.
 These directories are _only_ used to search for preprocessor `#include`'d files.
 The directory containing the file where an `#include` statement is encountered is always searched.
 File search is performed starting with the containing directory followed